juan-deder/sigma/README.md

 *npm* automatically opens a browser tab with the client URL, if not, navigate to [http://127.0.0.1:8080](http://127.0.0.1:8080/)

-Once a contact has been register you can fetch from the db like this; in a shell session navigate to .../sigma, then enter:
+Once a contact has been registered you can fetch from the db like this; in a shell session navigate to .../sigma, then enter:
 - python manage.py shell